Open 7 Days — Evening & Weekend Dental Care Until 10pm

 Strengthen enamel and prevent cavities

-Painless, quick, effective.
-Fluoride varnish is painted on with a soft brush.
-No drilling.
-No injections.
-No discomfort.
-The whole application takes 1–2 minutes.
-Your child can resume normal activity immediately.
+Fluoride varnish is painted on with a soft brush — no drilling, no injections, no discomfort.
+The whole application takes 1–2 minutes and your child can resume normal activity straight away.

-Proven to reduce cavities.
-Regular professional fluoride applications can reduce decay risk by up to 40% in children.
-One of the most effective preventative treatments in modern dentistry.
+Regular professional fluoride applications can reduce decay risk by up to 40% in children — one of the most effective preventative treatments in modern dentistry.

-Ideal for high-risk children.
-Children prone to cavities, those with deep fissures, those with orthodontic appliances, or those with reduced saliva flow benefit significantly from regular fluoride applications.
+Children prone to cavities, those with deep fissures, those wearing orthodontic appliances, or those with reduced saliva flow all benefit significantly from regular fluoride applications.

 Children's Oral Hygiene in Leeds